dpinney/r3it/Readme.md

 ## Acknowledgments

 This material is based upon work supported by the U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy (EERE) under the Solar Energy Technologies Office Award Number DE-EE0009011.
+The views expressed herein do not necessarily represent the views of the U.S.Department of Energy or the United States Government.